cegeme/iracema/README.rst

 .. code-block:: bash

-   pip install -r requirements.txt pip install -e .
+   pip3 install -r requirements.txt
+   pip3 install -e .

 4. In order to play audio you will need to manually install an audio I/O library